 4 Celebrities Who Struggled with Low Self-Esteem

-Jenifer is one of the most famous singers in the world.
+Jenifer is one of the most famous singers and celebrity in the world.
 In fact, People Magazine named her the World’s Most Beautiful Woman in 2011.

 Surprising to know that even such a person would face low self-confidence right?